-But Butcher suggests that learning how to introduce yourself is the difference between influencers responding to your message and sending it to trash with the rest of the poorly personalised boilerplate emails.
+Learning how to introduce yourself is the difference between influencers responding to your message and sending it to the trash with the rest of the poorly personalised boilerplate emails.

 “I’m contacting you on behalf of a fashion brand” won’t fly with your prospects.
 There are many types of outreach services, such as PR, SEO, and social media, so tell the blogger exactly what you do so they can identify your aims from the get-go.
 This is guaranteed to reduce your email traffic and still get the responses you need.

 As you might expect, the art of the outreach email is a hotly debated topic in the world of digital marketing, and it’s one we’ve covered in detail before — check out our recent rundown of the dos and don’ts of writing outreach emails, or our guide on Crafting Headlines & Subject Lines for a deeper dive on the subject.